mbj/developers-bicycles/README.md

 * Types (Brand new!
 Future topic!)
 * Tests

-But are the tests good constraint?
+But are tests good constraints?

 ---

 ## Tests as Constraints

-Tests are, at a high level: A set of input output relations.
+Tests, at a high level, are: A set of input output relations.

 * Fail a test: Fix the code (or the test).
 * Pass a test: Move on?